 or "I didn't understand it" or "I actually

-don't like these sorts of films, period."
+don't like this sort of film, period."
 But to admit

-and only the filmmaker can really be at fault.
+and only the filmmaker can ever be at fault.

 critics, self-appointed 'experts' (and I use that